Yogesh4550/Car-Price-Prediction/README.md

+# Car Price Prediction
-# A simple Streamlit WebApp, which can predict Car Price with Machine Learning Models such as Linear Regression, Ridge Regression, and Lasso Regression.
+## A simple Streamlit WebApp, which can predict Car Price with Machine Learning Models such as Linear Regression, Ridge Regression, and Lasso Regression.